• Skip to primary navigation

 Learning goal: To qualify as educational, apps should have a clear learning goal which supports the development of early skills, such as teaching sounds, letters, numbers, or teaching about emotions.

 Solving problems: Learning within an app should offer children problems to solve that encourage them to use reasoning and creativity.
 This could include finding a missing element in a pattern or dragging letters to build a word.
-Or a
+Or an educational app could involve the child building a pattern.

 Feedback: Children perform better when they receive meaningful, specific and constructive feedback which helps them learn.
 This feedback should be delivered through an audio message, by an animated social character present on the screen who “looks” directly at the child.